rcsb/mmtf/spec.md

 #### groupsPerChain

 - Required field.
-- List of number of groups/residues in each chain
+- List of number of groups/residues in each chain.

 #### chainList

 - Required field.
-- List of chain names
+- List of chain names.
-- 8-bit unsigned integer array with four bytes for each chain name
+- Array of 8-bit unsigned integers with four bytes for each chain name.

 ### Group data